-Money raised at the Carols on the Common goes to worthy causes like ROMAC.
+Money raised at the Ryde Rotary Carols goes to worthy causes like ROMAC.

 ROMAC is the Rotary Oceania Medical Aid for Children.
 ROMAC, with the generous assistance of many eminent Australian and New Zealand surgeons, provide life-changing surgery to more than 400 children across 20 developing countries.
 Without generous donations like yours, ROMAC would not be able to carry on this vital work.
 Thank you.
 Read some of their stories below.